NautilusTrader

 • quantity: Current absolute position size.

-• signed_qty: Signed position size (negative for SHORT).
+• signed_qty: Signed position size (positive for LONG, negative for SHORT).

-• peak_qty: Maximum quantity reached during position lifetime.
+• peak_qty: Maximum quantity reached during the current open‑close cycle.

 • is_open: Whether position is currently open.